bwt-dev/bwt/README.md

 $ curl localhost:3060/stream?synced-tip=110
 ```

-The `synced-tip` functionality also supports using SSE's `Last-Event-ID` header.
+The `synced-tip` functionality also supports the SSE `Last-Event-ID` header.
 This makes it work transparently with the [built-in automatic reconnection mechanism](https://kaazing.com/kaazing.io/doc/understanding-server-sent-events/#last-event-id).
 You'll still need to manually persist and specify the `synced-tip` in case your app restarts.

 </details>